Business and Organization Guidance

 To prevent stigma and discrimination in the workplace, use only the guidance described below to determine risk of COVID-19.
 Do not make risk determinations based on race or country of origin and be sure to maintain confidentiality of people with confirmed COVID-19.
-There is much more to learn about the transmissibility, severity, and other features of COVID-19 and investigations are ongoing.
+There is much more to learn about the transmissibility, severity, and other features of COVID-19; investigations are ongoing.

 Recommended strategies for employers to use now

 - Employees who are sick and have respiratory symptoms, such as fever, cough, and shortness of breath, should remain home unless in need of medical attention.
-These individuals can be around others after they have stayed at home for at least 3 days with no fever and symptoms improved and it has been 10 days since symptoms first appeared.

 - Ensure your sick leave policy is flexible and consistent with public health guidance and employees are aware of the policy.

 - Talk with companies that provide your business with contract or temporary employees about the importance of sick employees staying home and encourage them to develop non-punitive leave policies.